okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023/index.md

 - When the sign-in page was edited using the code editor, the event type `system.custom_error.update` was logged.
 (OKTA-591800)

-- A `Next` link wasn't returned when a List Identity Providers request was made and a limit of 200 was set.
+- A `next` link wasn't returned when a List Identity Providers request was made and a limit of 200 was set.
 (OKTA-597359)

 - When the API Service Integration feature is disabled, a query for inactive app integrations incorrectly returned a list with revoked API service integrations.
 (OKTA-596437)